What is oracy and why does it matter?

 Each of these seven types of talk is explained further in the full webinar, completed with strategies to put them to use in your classroom.
 Find more information on the webinar slides.

-So what practical steps can you take to boost learners' literacy?
+What practical steps can you take to boost learners' literacy?

 Upgrade learner responses